ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 is that the log acted improperly, either therough malicious actions or compromise.
-A proof may not be able to be fetched because it does not exist (and only errors or timeouts occur) - one such situation may arise because of an actively malicious log, as presented in {#activly-malicious-log}.
+A proof may not be able to be fetched because it does not exist (and only errors or timeouts occur) - one such situation may arise because of an actively malicious log, as presented in {#actively-malicious-log}.
 This data is especially important to share with the broader Internet to detect this situation.